golemfactory/golem-js-preview-program/tasks/1-text-2-speech/README.md

 in the documentation or fill in any gaps in your knowledge about the Golem Network platform - join our community on [Discord](https://chat.golem.network/) - find the `#js-discussion` channel in the SDK section.

-We also encourage you to visit https://www.golem.network/, where you can find more basic information about our open source project.
+We also encourage you to visit https://www.golem.network/, where you can find more basic information about our open-source project.

 **Below you will find the following information:**